ka8725/ka8725.github.com/_posts/2020-01-09-transition-from-belongs-to-or-has-many-to-has-and-belongs-to-many.md

 end
 ```

-Thanks to Rails' `dependent: :nullify` option above, whenever a manager gets removed it sets `manager_id` to `null` for all associated properties.
+Thanks to Rails' `dependent: :nullify` option above, whenever a manager gets removed it sets `manager_id` to `null` for all of the associated properties.
 That change to `null` executes the DB trigger.
-What in turn means, all the data integrity requirements are satisfied.
+What in turn means, all the data integrity requirements above are satisfied.

-It's time to deploy this migration to production.
+Now it's time to deploy this migration to production.

 #### Step 3: migrate the old data

 But that's not all when it comes to data.
 There is still old data on the `properties.manager_id` without related `managers_properties` row.
 This can be fixed with so called "data migration".
 In short, it's just a code snippet makes the job done.
 There are many ways implement it.
 All of them can be found in another article [Change data in migrations like a boss](/change-data-in-migrations-like-a-boss/).

-Here I just show an easy SQL snippet can be put into DB production console:
+Run the following SQL snippet agains the production DB and that makes all what's needed on this step:

 ```SQL
 insert into managers_properties (property_id, manager_id)